keenbug/ReSheet/notes.md

 - [x] REPL: Always add variable names
 - [x] "Play Mode" doesn't work
 - [x] Use incremental id's instead of timestamps
-- [ ] Use incremental "versions" instead of performance.now for lastUpdate
+- [x] Use incremental "versions" instead of performance.now for lastUpdate
-- [ ] Switch to useReducer for Code
 - [ ] Bug: Repl run in the Repl has weird focusing behavior:
     - Grabs focus when editing elsewhere
     - Caret jumps to beginning when editing Code in the inner Repl
     - CodeJar throws errors
     - maybe updating code and recreating the dom and reconciliation is the problem
+        - yep, fixed by not using anonymous functions as elements in createElement
+        - but still having the recreation effect when generating the ReplApp in a function
+            - timing bug?
+- [ ] Dismiss Menu on focusout/bur: Check if new focus is inside the menu
 - [ ] Work on Spreadsheets
     - [ ] Simpler columns definition
     - [ ] Add focus (edit -> focus + isEditing)